Treeki/VulpIRC/README.md

 - Written in C++ with minimal dependencies (gnutls for SSL/TLS support, which is optional)
 - Supports SSL/TLS for client connections and for IRC server connections
-- Runs on POSIX systems (developed and tested on Linux, but I plan to try and make sure it works on other systems, and Windows support will be added later)
+- Runs on POSIX and Windows systems (mainly developed and tested on Linux, but I plan to try and make sure it works on other systems)
 - Single user (multiple user support planned)
 - Multiple clients and IRC servers
 - Sessions are automatically suspended in case of connection loss, and can be